wisecubeai/pubmed-parser/README.md

 The sample pubmed.xml and pubmed.dtd are located in the schema/ folder The distribution jar is a unified/shaded/fat jar called `pubmed-parser.jar` created in the 'dist' folder

-Run the following command to kick off a build, test and assembly of the Pubmed Parser.
+Run the following command to kick off a build, test, docs and assembly of the Pubmed Parser.

 `./build.sh`

+# Java Docs
+All Javadocs for the generated classes will be found under the `docs` folder

 # Java Class Usage